borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 conflicts with existing Borg installations.

-Then, [install pipx](https://pypa.github.io/pipx/installation/) as the root user (with `sudo`) to make installing borgmatic easy without impacting other Python applications on your system.
+Then, [install pipx](https://pypa.github.io/pipx/installation/) as the root user (with `sudo`) to make installing borgmatic easier without impacting other Python applications on your system.
 If you have trouble installing pipx with pip, then you can install a system package instead.
 E.g. on Ubuntu or Debian,
 run: